 Russia providing mood music for House impeachment drama

-WASHINGTON (AP) — For all the talk about Ukraine in the House impeachment inquiry, Russia is just off-stage and playing a dominant role in this tale of international intrigue.
+WASHINGTON (AP) — For all the talk about Ukraine in the House impeachment inquiry, there’s a character standing just off-stage with a dominant role in this tale of international intrigue: Russia.

 As has so often been the case since President Donald Trump took office, Moscow provides the mood music for the unfolding political drama.